Parenting – Helping Children to Enjoy the Experience of Childhood

 Many children go through life without experiencing the joys of childhood.
-It is the responsibility of every parent to ensure that the children that they bring into this world have a chance to enjoy the joys of childhood as far as it falls within their power to do so.
-One understands of course, that there are unavoidable domestic constraints and social factors such as racial and class prejudice as well as different forms of discrimination and persecution over which parents have no control.
+It is the responsibility of every parent to ensure that the children that they bring into this world have a chance to enjoy the pleasures of childhood as far as it falls within their power to do so.
+One understands, of course, that there are unavoidable domestic constraints and social factors such as poverty, racial and class prejudice as well as different forms of discrimination and persecution over which parents have no control.
 Generally, however, parents play a significant role in the degree to which their children enjoy this important stage of life.

 Often children grow up in normal home environments with supposedly caring and able parents and still they are unwittingly denied many of the joys of childhood by parents who, for various reasons fail to create the type of environment which is conducive to happy childhood.
 It may be that some parents are just too engrossed in their own busy work schedules to take time off for their children; some are obsessed with success and achievement and push their children over the limit to achieve success for their own glorification; some parents, for whatever the reason might have failed to achieve their dreams and try to achieve their failed ambitions through their children and the list goes on…

-Parents should not be the reason why their children do not get the opportunity to experience and enjoy the joy of being children.
+Parents should not be the reason why their children do not get the opportunity to experience the joy of being children.
 Instead, it is our obligation to create the right environment for our children to grow up happy, trusting, secure and free until they reach the age where they can no longer be sheltered from the burdens and responsibilities of adulthood.